-The District's property taxes are levied and collected through Washington County's Assessment and Taxation Department.
-The District also contracts with Washington County to provide certain road maintenance services.
+The District's property taxes are levied and collected through Washington County's Assessment and Taxation Department, and the District contracts with Washington County Sheriff's Department to provide the required sheriff patrol services.
 The District's accounting and clerical functions are performed by County personnel.
-Washington County charges the District for administrative costs incurred.
-The total charges paid to Washington County for the fiscal year ended June 30, 2021 were \$7,246.
+Washington County charges the District for administrative costs through the enhanced sheriff's patrol contract.
+The total amount paid to Washington County through the enhanced sheriff's patrol contract for the fiscal year ended June 30, 2021 was \$31,132.